How to Become a CCare Provider

 SEL 504 - Agency Voter Registration Reporting Form (new online form)

 SEL 540 - Signature Stamp Attestation Form (pdf)

 Income Verification Resources

-Beginning with October 2012 enrollments, the CCare Program verifies every client's income via the Oregon Employment Division.
-Please see the two documents below for more information about the process.
+The CCare Program verifies every client's income via the Oregon Employment Division.
+Please see the document below for more information about the process.